How To Pick the Best Tax Preparation Service

 Is it better to use tax software or a tax professional?

-Tax software works well for simple returns.
-A tax professional may be better if you have investments, business income or complex deductions.
+Tax software works well for straightforward returns and costs less.
+A tax professional may be the better choice if you have investments, business or rental income, or complex deductions, since they can spot opportunities and handle tricky rules.

 How much does tax preparation cost?

-Most reputable tax preparation services use encryption, identity verification and secure servers to protect personal information.
+Most reputable services use encryption, identity verification and secure servers to protect your information.
+Look for multi-factor authentication and identity theft protection, and confirm how the provider safeguards your data before you share documents.

 What credentials should a tax preparer have?